 One of the best things about home cooking is that you can make just about any dish healthier with some simple substitutions.
 We predict you won’t have to sacrifice flavor or satisfaction.
 In fact, in many cases you’ll find that the healthier ingredients enhance the flavors of your favorite dishes.
-On the next slides we highlight 14 super swaps to boost nutrition in your recipes while slashing calories, sugar and saturated fat.
+Check out 14 super swaps to boost nutrition in your recipes while slashing calories, sugar and saturated fat.

 Making bread or muffins?
 Boost the nutrition and texture of your baked goods by swapping out some flour for oat bran.
 Oat bran is rich in fiber (about 3.6 grams per quarter-cup) and protein (four grams per quarter-cup).
 The protein and fiber will help keep you full, and the fiber can also lower cholesterol.
 Added bonus?
 Oat bran holds moisture well so your baked goods won’t be dry.

 This big calorie-saver is a one-for-one swap that you can use in most baked goods.
 Take ripe (or even overripe) bananas and mash and use them in place of butter or oil.
 One cup of butter has a whopping 1,628 calories and 116 grams of saturated fat, but a cup of mashed bananas has just 200 calories and less than half a gram of saturated fat!
 Plus, bananas are packed with potassium, fiber and B vitamins.
 Your waistline will thank you, and your guests won’t notice any difference from standard recipes.

 Listen now: Marie Forleo Shares Her Secrets for Avoiding Burnout